ChristophePelichet/Citrix-License-Usage-Reporting/README.md

 ## Configuration

-he entire configuration is done in the configuration file "MyScriptPath\Config\config.xml"
+He entire configuration is done in the configuration file "MyScriptPath\Config\config.xml"